farimarwat/Document-Scanner/README.md

-# Document-Scanner /True Scanner/CamScanner SDK For Android
+# Document Scanner /True Scanner/CamScanner SDK For Android
 A Document Scanner/CamScanner SDK for android with powerfull features and high quality results